 I’ve been making this easy vegetarian chilli recipe for so long that it’s no wonder that I took it for granted.
 I developed the earliest incarnation of this bean chilli way back in the mid-late Eighties when I began cooking big pots of chilli soon after Terence and I moved in together.

-We weren’t motivated to cook chilli by any culinary travels as we hadn’t yet taken our backpacking journey through Mexico and our Route 66 road trip across the USA.
+We weren’t motivated to cook chilli by any travel as we hadn’t yet taken our backpacking journey through Mexico and our Route 66 road trip across the USA.
 I was a full-time first-year uni student and Terence had just started a new job, so our travels abroad would come much later.

 We were living in a petite basement flat of a grand old Balmain terrace house with a tiny kitchen, which for some strange reason compelled me to make big pots of things.
 Maybe my 19-year-old self was already thinking ahead and planning for leftovers.
 But, no, it was nothing nearly so practical.